 Most listings are in the $30's per square foot per year.
 The Southeast Novato region is seeing a decline in rates.
 In the last 3 months, the median rate fell $6 per sqft per year.
 That's a 15% decrease in rent.

 Compared to the rest of the Bay Area market, the Southeast Novato submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Southeast Novato folk.
+Utilities is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Southeast Novato occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.